Q. Why was the Special Committee to Improve the Delivery of Legal Services formed?

 Q. What is the time frame for the committee’s work?

 A. The special committee was created by the Florida Supreme Court effective January 1, 2020.
 Meeting agendas and minutes are posted on this Florida Bar webpage along with background materials.
-The final report is due to the court and The Florida Bar Board of Governors by July 1, 2021.
+The final report was delivered to the Florida Supreme Court on July 28, 2021.

 Q. What are some of the concepts the special committee has studied and formed tentative recommendations on?

 A. Thus far, the committee is considering several tentative recommendations as further study continues on these and related issues: